Australia's central bank upbeat on economy, keeps policy unchanged

 SYDNEY (Reuters) - Australia’s central bank struck an upbeat tune about the country’s economy on Tuesday, steering a steady rate path at its first meeting of 2018 even as global markets went into a tailspin.

-The Reserve Bank of Australia’s (RBA) optimism was underpinned by solid economic data in recent weeks, topped by strong fourth-quarter retail sales figures on Tuesday which augered well for household consumption.
+The Reserve Bank of Australia’s (RBA) optimism was underpinned by solid economic data in recent weeks, topped by strong fourth-quarter retail sales figures on Tuesday which augured well for household consumption.

 The RBA held rates at 1.5 percent and steered clear of even mentioning the rout in global markets, which saw Wall Street sliding the most in a single day since 2011.